AI tools for data analysis: Automate Cleaning, Visualization & Insights (2024)

 Tool Deep Dive: Tableau CRM (formerly Einstein Analytics)

 Salesforce’s Tableau CRM is a powerful platform designed to bring AI-powered analytics to the forefront of customer relationship management.
-It integrates seamlessly with Salesforce data, providing sales, service, and marketing teams with actionable insights.
+It integrates with Salesforce data, providing sales, service, and marketing teams with actionable insights.
 It’s more than just pretty charts; it focuses on prescriptive analytics and embedded AI.

 Key Features